sikang99/wsl/README.md

 * 2017/10/27 [Installing the Docker client on Windows Subsystem for Linux (Ubuntu)](https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4)

 #### History

 2018/06/30:
-   - docker client on WSL Linux has successfully connected to docker server on Windows 10
+   - docker client on WSL Linux has successfully connected to docker server on Windows 10 2018/06/29:
+   - Visual Studio code has not executed silently on WSL